 There was new wire mesh across the stream at both ends of Helena’s property, so I imagined the dogs were allowed down there, although I wasn’t sure the mesh would hold those two hulking brutes if they felt determined to ‘explore.’
 They seemed happy enough to sleep in the TV room for now though, where there were two enormous baskets, so why tempt fate?

 I practised the music I’d looked at with Clarissa.
-In the cold light of day and no pressure of a talented pianist breathing down my neck, it wasn’t so hard.
+In the cold light of day and with no pressure of a talented pianist breathing down my neck, it wasn’t so hard.
 I found a pencil and marked some fingering in for future reference.

 Then I had a little ‘wander.’
 I looked in Clarissa’s bedroom.
 A large double bed stood by a huge bay window that went up to a high ceiling.
 The house was old and solid, likely Victorian I surmised.
 Clothes were strewn around the room and I saw some panties on the floor by the bed.
 I felt a sudden urge to pick them up and sniff them, but instead turned to a dresser, covered with spectacle cases and contact lens solution bottles, along with a pack of her violet stationery.